dynamsoft-docs/company-docs/customer-portal-faq/faq.md

 ![Add-Quota3]({{site.assets}}img/Add-Quota-3.png)

 After confirming the product and quantity, please fill in Billing Details and then click "Check Out".
-Expand quota will be successfully after you finish the payment.
+Expand quota will be successful after you finish the payment.

 ## How do I request for a free upgrade of my license?

-If you want to upgrade your license from old version to the newer version, please feel free to contact us via email.
+If you want to upgrade your license from the old version to the newer version, please feel free to contact us via email <sales@dynamsoft.com>.

 ## How can I remove my account?

-Please contact us to remove the account.
+Please contact us via email <sales@dynamsoft.com> to remove the account.

 ## Can I change the email address of my Dynamsoft account?

 No, you cannot do it in the customer portal.
-Please send email to <sales@dynamsoft.com>.
+Please contact to <sales@dynamsoft.com>.

-## How can I edit my email address or add new email address for license/maintenance renewal notification?
+## How can I edit my email address or add a new email address for license/maintenance renewal notification?

 You need to change the contacts of the corresponding order.
 All contacts will receive the renewal notification.